borela/naomi/README.md

 #### Constants vs Variables

-Sublime highlighting system is amazing and fast, it uses only regular expressions and do a ton of optimizations, that alone made me stop using IDEs with systems that scans the project to perform the highlighting.
+Sublime highlighting system is amazing, it uses only regular expressions and do a ton of optimizations on them which makes it very fast.
+That alone made me stop using IDEs that scans the project to perform the highlighting as I value responsiveness a lot in a editor.

-The problem is that in some languages is not possible to differentiate constants and variables just using regular expressions, the solution then is that you must have a coding style where all your constants are uppercase.
+That problem is that it’s not without trade offs, in some languages is not possible to differentiate constants from variables just using regular expressions, the solution then is that you must have a coding style where all your constants are uppercase and you’ll be fine.

 ## Features